prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 This also does not work for samples missing StartTimeUnixNano.

-### Alternatives to distinguishing between delta and cumulative metrics
+### Distinguishing between delta and cumulative metrics alternatives

 #### New `__temporality__` label